-You need to organise your own international flights to arrive at the team hotel in Kigali by 1800 on the 7 July 2018.
+You need to organise your own international flights to arrive at the team hotel in Kigali by 1800 on 6 July 2019.
 We have a unique partnership with Student Universe (a specialist division of the Flight Centre Travel Group and no, you don’t have to be a student to use them).
 The dedicated Secret Compass team understand us, our destinations and use global buying power to save you money and offer security along with a 24-hour assistance helpline.
 Fill in a free, no-obligation Flight Request Form here or call (UK) 0844 560 9799 for assistance in booking international flights.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

 Visas & Permits